mshumayl/shumayldotcom/posts/role-assumption-sls.md

    s3-read-role: MyS3ReadRole
    ```

 Once we have all three files prepared, we can now deploy to AWS using the `sls deploy` command.
 SLS will start the process by verifying the files and then creating a stack accordingly on AWS CloudFormation.
-We can verify that the stack has been created by visiting the CloudFormation console and viewing the "Stacks" tab.

 Once the update is complete, we can trigger the Lambda function from within our Admin account by visiting the Lambda console and manually running the function from the "Test" tab.
 If it is successful, we'll be able to see the response object returned from the Lambda function, and the `"body"` key of the object will contain a list of all our S3 resources in the Target account.